libretro/docs/docs/library/scummvm.md

 Provided that the game has been correctly added to the ScummVM Launcher, the adjusted levels will be preserved between play sessions.

 !!! attention
-	If the game has *not* been added to the ScummVM Launcher, or if the game ID in the `.scummvm` files *does not* match the ScummVM Launcher ID, all settings will be lost when the game is closed.
+	If the game has *not* been added to the ScummVM Launcher, or if the game ID in the `.scummvm` file *does not* match the ScummVM Launcher ID, all settings will be lost when the game is closed.

 #### Manual Music Device Selection

-By default, ScummVM will automatically select the most appropriate music playback option for each game (i.e. MT-32 emulation, FluidSynth MIDI emulation, AdLib emulation).
+By default, ScummVM will automatically select the most appropriate music playback option for each game (i.e. MT-32 emulation, FluidSynth MIDI emulation or AdLib emulation).
 In the majority of cases this will yield the best possible sound quality, and no user intervention is required.
 There are, however, circumstances and games where a manual override is beneficial.
 This is something that should be determined by the user on a per-game basis, but here are some practical examples:

 - Simon the Sorcerer sounds best with the default selection of MT-32 emulation, but this is too CPU-intensive for most Android devices.
 An acceptable compromise between performance and sound quality can be achieved by forcing the game to use FluidSynth MIDI emulation.